-General considerations for chilled-mirror hygrometers are discussed in 4.4.
-This method presents a fundamental technique for determining atmospheric humidity. and any change of the air pressure resulting from the sampling technique must be taken into account by using the equations given in 4.4.1.2.
+General considerations for chilled-mirror hygrometers are discussed in section 4.4.
+This method presents a fundamental technique for determining atmospheric humidity.
+Provided that the instrument is maintained and operated correctly, following the manufacturer's instructions, it can provide a primary measurement of dew or frost point within limits of uncertainty determined by the correspondence between the mirror surface temperature at the appropriate point of the condensation/evaporation cycle and the temperature registered by the mirror thermometer at the observation time.
+The Kelvin and Raoult effects upon the condensation temperature must be taken into account by using the equations given in section 4.4.1.2.